pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 I wanted to see myself), and when I'd meet people like Gorlif the ceiling and floor of my judgements were pretty low.
-At best I found them inoffensive, and at my worst I'd reduce them to a caricature of basicness and blame my unhappiness on them for not being what I think they should be (things that, conveniently, I am!).
+At best I found them inoffensive, and at my worst I'd reduce them to a caricature of basicness and blame my unhappiness on them for not being what I think they should be.

 I recognized that on some level, I'm jealous as hell of people who just contentedly go about their lives, who meet new people with good nature and